jreichle/infinity-loop/docs/concepts.md

 **The games components:**
 * Basic game implementation
 * A Web-UI
+* A Level Stream Generator
+* A Normalized Generator (for automated level generation)
 * A Wave-Fuction-Collapse Generator (for automated level generation)
 * A Custom Solver (for automated level solving)
 * A SAT-Solver (for automated level solving)